-What a visit to Oriel will be like when we reopen
+What a visit to Oriel will be like when you see us

 When you call to book your appointment, our receptionist will inform you of the measures that are in place to keep both yourself and our team safe.